 Of course, anecdotes are not evidence.
 But a series of nearly identical anecdotes three years ago did correctly predict the boom in TSLA stock, so I wouldn’t discount them entirely.

 They also line up with the data that Rivian just reported.
-The company produced 7,400 vehicles last quarter, up 67% from the previous quarter!

-Based on everything we’re seeing, it seems clear to us that Rivian is gaining significant traction in the EV Race these days.
+It seems clear to us that Rivian is gaining significant traction in the EV Race these days.

 The Final Word on Rivian Stock